vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/compaction.md

 ## Full compaction

-Full compaction enables large scale background operations for a graph space such as merging files, deleting the data evicted by TTL.
+Full compaction enables large scale background operations for a graph space such as merging files, deleting the data expired by TTL.
 Use these statements to enable full compaction:

 ```ngql
 nebula> USE <your_graph_space>;